-Children represent less than 1% of all solid cancers of unknown primary site and because of the age-related incidence of tumor types, embryonal histologies are more common in this age group.[1 ]
+Children represent less than 1% of all solid cancers of unknown primary site.
+Because of the age-related incidence of tumor types, embryonal histologies are more common in children.

 (Refer to the PDQ summary on adult Carcinoma of Unknown Primary Treatment for more information.)

 Information about National Cancer Institute (NCI)–supported clinical trials can be found on the NCI website.
 For information about clinical trials sponsored by other organizations, refer to the ClinicalTrials.gov website.

 The following is an example of a national and/or institutional clinical trial that is currently being conducted:

 Patients with tumors that have molecular variants addressed by treatment arms included in the trial will be offered treatment on Pediatric MATCH.
 Additional information can be obtained on the NCI website and ClinicalTrials.gov website.